marius-team/marius/docs/user_guide/command_line_interface.rst

 \-\-dataset <dataset>, \-d <dataset>
 ++++++++++++++++++++++++++++++++++++
 ``--dataset`` is an **optional** argument.
-This argument is used when users want to generate a Marius configuration file for a supported dataset.
+This argument is used when users want to generate a Marius configuration file for a built-in dataset.
-It specifies the name of the supported dataset which its configuration file will be generated.
+It specifies the name of the built-in dataset which its configuration file will be generated.
 It should not be used when ``--stats`` is in use.
-To see which datasets are supported by Marius, check out :ref:`dataset` table.
+To see which datasets are built-in by Marius, check out :ref:`dataset` table.

 \-\-stats <num_nodes> <num_relations> <num_train> <num_valid> <num_test>, \-s <num_nodes> <num_relations> <num_train> <num_valid> <num_test>